300 Participants Needed

 The trial information does not specify if you need to stop taking your current medications.
 However, since participants must have failed at least 6 months of non-operative treatment, it might be possible to continue some medications.
 Please consult with the trial coordinators for specific guidance.

-What data supports the effectiveness of the treatment Nociscan for discogenic low back pain?
+What evidence suggests that Nociscan is effective for discogenic low back pain?

 This trial is for adults aged 18-70 with discogenic low back pain, who have not improved after at least 6 months of non-surgical treatments.
 They must be planning to undergo spine surgery using FDA-approved devices and have specific scores on pain and disability assessments.
 Pregnant individuals or those unable to follow the study protocol are excluded.